Ayesha-Arab/ExpressServer/README.md

 # ExpressServer
+Welcome to my first Server
-Basic Server with Express to display list of movies
+I have made this Basic Server with Express to display list of movies.